ajlkn/jquery.touch/README.md

   // - false                               No filtering.
     dropFilter: false,

+  // If true, traverses through parents for a match when dropFilter is a selector
+  // or function.
+    dropFilterTraversal: true,

+  // Coordinate point of reference (page, screen, client).
+    coordinates: 'page',

   // Prevent or allow default actions for certain event classes.
 Can be any of
   // the following:
   // - true                                Prevent default actions for this